benoitc/restkit/README.rst

 Authentication
 ==============

-Restkit support for now `basic authentification <http://www.ietf.org/rfc/rfc2617.txt>`_  and `OAuth <http://oauth.net/>`_ .
+Restkit support for now `basic authentication`_  and `OAuth`_ .
 But any other authentication schema can easily be added using http filters.

 Basic authentication
 ++++++++++++++++++++